ykundin/at-first-sight/docs/en/03-create-frontend-project.md

 ## Initializing the Mini App

-The only thing left to do is to add a Telegram JS script to the project in order to get access to all the features that are described in [Telegram Mini Apps documentation] (https://core.telegram.org/bots/webapps#initializing-mini-apps ).
+The only thing left to do is to add a Telegram JS script to the project in order to get access to all the features that are described in [Telegram Mini Apps documentation](https://core.telegram.org/bots/webapps#initializing-mini-apps).
 This is done quite simply, just insert the script into the file `index.html `

 ```html
 <!DOCTYPE html>